Giavonator/MenuManager-Backend/design/learning/example-test-formatting.md

   }
 }

-// Usage within a test step
+// Example of usage within a test step await t.step("1.
-await t.step("1.
 Administrator creates a new item (ground pepper)", async () => {
   const stepMessage = "1.
 Administrator creates a new item (ground pepper)";
   printStepHeader(stepMessage);